-A wage assignment is a special procedure that allows the court to order an employer to make direct payments to the custodial parent from the wages of the supporting parent.
-You can ask that the other parent’s wages be withheld and the payment sent directly to you through an earnings withholding order.
+A wage assignment is a special procedure that allows the court to order an employer to make direct payments to the custodial parent from the supporting parent's wages.
+You can ask that the other parent’s wages be withheld, and the payment sent directly to you through an earnings withholding order.
 You can ask the court for this order when child support is first awarded or later on if the person fails to pay support.
 Notice of this action must be served on the paying parent's employer.
 The employer will deduct child support like any other deduction from the paying parent's paycheck and send the money directly to the custodial parent.
-If the nonpaying parent holds a steady job, this is a very valuable tool.
+This is a very valuable tool if the nonpaying parent holds a steady job.